 By producing their pieces locally, and shipping direct-to-consumer, Burrow reduces both shipping costs and pollution.
 Their furniture uses sustainably-sourced hardwood, non-toxic fabrics, and recyclable packaging materials to keep their footprint low.
 With a focus on durability and build quality, Border designs eco-friendly pieces that will last for generations.

-Range: Armchairs, coffee tables, leather seating, loveseats, ottomans, sectionals, side tables, shelves, sleepers, sofas.
+Range: Accent tables, armchairs, leather seating, loveseats, ottomans, sectionals, side tables, shelves, sleepers, sofas.

 Our top picks: Burrow is known for the Nomad seating collection – comfy, customizable sofas that are sustainably made (see image above).
 Choose from five fabric colors, six leg finishes, and three arm styles.
 Available as a 2-seater, 3-seater, all the way up to an 8-seater.
 Optional extras include moveable chaise, ottoman, sleep kit, and bolster pillows.